Appsilon/shiny.fluent/README.md

 As Fluent UI is built in React, shiny.fluent is based on another package called [shiny.react](https://github.com/Appsilon/shiny.react), which allows for using React libraries in Shiny.

+> A big game-changer for companies already using Microsoft tools on a daily basis, because everyone is already familiar and pleased by the Microsoft UI.

 ![shinyfluentapp](https://user-images.githubusercontent.com/1421503/97004706-bc396b00-153d-11eb-8fb1-3856e8536f92.gif)

 **Note:** This package strives to be as easy to use as possible, while providing most of Fluent UI possibilities.
 That said, Fluent UI is more flexible and low level than Bootstrap, and there is additional complexity coming from using React in Shiny.
 You should expect using shiny.fluent to be somewhat more complex than vanilla Shiny or shiny.semantic, but give more power, flexibility and better UI in return.